-- Switch off the electricity supply to the boiler, by means of the fused spur isolation switch; - Shut off the gas supply cock and the valves for the water circuits fitted under the boiler Fig. 2.15;
+- Switch off the electricity supply to the boiler, by means of the fused spur isolation switch; - Shut off the gas supply cock fitted under the boiler and the valves for the water circuits Fig. 2.13;

-If necessary, empty the hydraulic circuits see section "Emptying the C.H. system" on page 69.
+• If necessary, empty the hydraulic circuits see section "Emptying the C.H. system" on page 74.